The final page from the Buffy reboot pilot has now leaked, and new reporting adds more context about why Hulu’s Buffy: New Sunnydale fell apart.

 Only at the end do the Sunnydale alerts begin to hint that something bigger is going on again but by then the page has already painted Buffy as far removed from the Slayer fans remember.

 That ending is now fueling criticism because it suggests the reboot was taking Buffy in a direction some fans are not buying.
-Instead of returning with Buffy front and center in a big way or passing the torch respectively à la Cobra Kai, the final page makes a point of showing her as less of a hero than audiences remember.
+Instead of bringing Buffy back with Buffy front and center in a big way or passing the torch more effectively, à la Cobra Kai, the final page makes a point of showing her as diminished compared to the hero audiences remember, which lines up with the broader complaints already raised about the reboot’s overall direction.

 Script blamed